-The Family Care Network Medical Testing Center focuses on screening for health issues and the diagnosis of disease.
+The Family Care Network Medical Testing Center offers special screenings that help your doctor identify health issues and diagnose disease.

 Home Sleep Apnea Testing: Obstructive sleep apnea is a major problem of disordered sleep due to blocking of the airflow at night while a patient is sleeping.
 This test allows a person to be in their own bed at home, while they have their sleep test to diagnose and rate the severity of obstructive sleep apnea.
 You have a short visit with us to learn about the testing and equipment.
 We then fit it to you and show you how to put it on before sleep.
 You bring it in the next day, and the data is reviewed by a sleep specialist to interpret the results.